SJSU272LabF17/Workflow/README.md

-# workflow automation app
+# Workflow Automation App
 This is a web app which provides automatic workflow and actions in a business process.

-#Instructions
+Instructions
 1. Make sure Python(Python 2 >=2.7.9 or Python 3 >=3.4) is installed.
 2. In terminal, cd to app root folder where requirements.txt is located.
 3. Run: pip install -r requirements.txt in your shell, to install required packages.